 6. Block video autoplay

 Playing videos uses more energy, so why not nip it in the bud by stopping videos you don’t necessarily even want to watch from playing in the first place.
-The latest Firefox blocks videos with sound from autoplaying by default, and coming in September you’ll be able to block video autoplay as well.
+The latest Firefox blocks videos with sound from autoplaying by default.

 7. Offset your digital carbon footprint